George Ortuzar

-George Ortuzar (born August 14, 1961), also known as George O, is a Cuban American actor, comedian, and television host best known for saying uhhhhhhh and his work on Univision, including hosting the shows Lente Loco, La Piñata Loca, and Giorgiomania.
+George Ortuzar (born August 14, 1961), also known as George O, is a Cuban American actor, comedian, television host and sports agent, who is best known for his work on Univision, including hosting the shows Lente Loco, La Piñata Loca, and Giorgiomania.
 Ortuzar has also appeared in several films and commercials, and was featured in advertisements promoting the Hollywood Park Racetrack, for which he served as the marketing manager during its last 12 years of operation.
 Since 2015, he has hosted the online sports show Better Sports News on YouTube.

 Career

 Television

 Ortuzar's career on television began in 1991, when he joined Univision after being discovered by production executives.
 After numerous appearances on Sabado Gigante, he went on to become the host of Lente Loco in 1993, alongside Odalys Garcia.
 Years later, he starred in two children shows La Piñata Loca and Giorgiomania, and has been featured in numerous commercials and infomercials over the years.
 Ortuzar was also a contestant on the game show The Moment of Truth in 2008.
 On February 14, 2015, Ortuzar began hosting the YouTube sports news series Better Sports News alongside sportscaster Jeff Chapman.